 Often the hole in the wall place is where you get the tastiest food!
 Contribute to the local economy and shop fruits, fish, and vegetables at the local markets.
 We usually rent accommodation with a kitchen and shop local groceries at the market, which is a bargain.

-7) Choose a cheap destination
+7) Choose a destination that fits your budget

 We love traveling to Sicily – besides the nature, food, and culture – it is also very affordable.
 You can get good accommodation for around 60€ per night.
 To eat at a good restaurant cost half of the price compared to Denmark.